 - adjusting the dosage of diuretics

-- medications for symptoms such as headache, nausea, and seizures
+- taking medications for symptoms such as headaches, nausea, and seizures

 - treating underlying conditions